 Previous GeneCards Identifiers for HIPK2 Gene

 This gene encodes a conserved serine/threonine kinase that is a member of the homeodomain-interacting protein kinase family.
 The encoded protein interacts with homeodomain transcription factors and many other transcription factors such as p53, and can function as both a corepressor and a coactivator depending on the transcription factor and its subcellular localization.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2011]

 GeneCards Summary for HIPK2 Gene

 HIPK2 (Homeodomain Interacting Protein Kinase 2) is a Protein Coding gene.
-Diseases associated with HIPK2 include hypoxia.
-Among its related pathways are ERK Signaling and DNA Damage.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is DYRK1B.
+Diseases associated with HIPK2 include Hypoxia and Pilocytic Astrocytoma.
+Among its related pathways are Cardiac conduction and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is HIPK1.

 UniProtKB/Swiss-Prot for HIPK2 Gene